jasonemiller/jasonemiller.github.io/_posts/2024-11-08-github-authentication-solution.md

 author: Jason
 layout: post
 date: 2024-11-08
-tags: version-control, git, writing, tower
+tags: version-control git writing tower
 ---

 I write in Markdown and LaTeX.
 These flat file formats allow me to use version control, which I first learned from my Computer Science colleagues at Truman State.
 Thanks, dudes!
 Some time ago, I adopted the [Tower application](https://www.git-tower.com/windows) as my git environment of choice.
 While I can manage git at the command line, I liked the way Tower displays information, and I like its UI with its buttons and menus.